xt1058/graphql-template/README.md

 This is a small GraphQL + Koa + MongoDB template, ready for start developing.

-Inside graphql's folder there are resolvers folder and types folder, each folder contains a folder for each model.
+Inside graphql's folder there are resolvers folder and types folder, resolvers folder contains a folder for each model.

 example: